coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

   project: Habitat.sln
 ```

-I specify to compile the `Habitat.sln` solution on an environment with Visual Studio 2017 and to only run for the master branch commits.
+In the example above, I specified that I want to compile the `Habitat.sln` solution on an environment with Visual Studio 2017 and to only run for the master branch commits.

 Running the AppVeyor project with this configuration unveils a first problem.